-Q: What is the purpose of the Osage Nation Foundation Strategic Plan?
+Q: What is the history of the Osage Nation Foundation?

-Q: How was the Osage Nation Foundation Strategic Plan developed?
+Q: How is the Osage Nation Foundation funded?

 A: The ONF is funded from a variety of sources: The operating expenses are appropriated through the budget of the office of the Principal Chief by the Osage Congress just like any board or commission of the Osage Nation.
 The Osage Congress also funds various programs of the ONF at its discretion.
 Funds are also raised through various fundraising events, an on-line gift shop, and through donations from individuals, public and private foundations, and from corporations.
 Some donations/funding are dedicated to certain uses.
 Others can be used at the discretion of the Board of Trustees.
 The ONF encourages gifts/donations to be made on an unrestricted basis.
 But the Board of Trustees will consider donor requests for funding of specific projects/causes.